-Our Appellate Practice Group services include:
+Our appellate attorneys services include:

 - Appearing as appellate counsel or co-counsel in the trial court to identify issues ripe for appeal and preserve objections for appeal